smartyash11/Dino-Game-Chrome-using-feature-scaling-/README.md

 # T-Rex Game Bot using Feature Matching in OpenCV

-**This repository contains code for [How to build Chrome Dino game bot using OpenCV Feature Matching](https://learnopencv.com/how-to-build-chrome-dino-game-bot-using-opencv-feature-matching/) blogpost**.

 A bot to automate Chrome Dino game using Feature Matching, AutoPyGUI and MSS.

 ### Install required packages